stacks-network/rendezvous/docs/chapter_7.md

 npm test
 ```

-**All tests pass!** ✅
+**All tests pass!** ✅ (or so it seems...)

 The main functions and state of the contract are now covered by tests.
-The line coverage is also looking great!
-Looks great, but not so fast.
-Let’s see if the contract holds up under **Rendezvous property-based testing**.
+Line coverage is probably high as well.
+Looks great, right?
+But here's the thing: traditional tests only verify the examples you thought of.
+Let's see if the contract holds up under **Rendezvous property-based testing**.

 ## Step 5: Add Rendezvous Property-Based Tests

 Rendezvous lets you test **universal properties**, not just individual examples.
 Let's see how to write your first property-based test and why it matters.

+### Create the Test File

 Create the Rendezvous test file:

-### Create the Test File

 ```bash
 touch contracts/stx-defi.tests.clar